danielmriley/vesper/docs/build_plans/build_plan_chapter1.md

 set(CMAKE_CXX_STANDARD_REQUIRED ON)
 set(CMAKE_POSITION_INDEPENDENT_CODE ON)

+# Default to Release build if not specified
+if(NOT CMAKE_BUILD_TYPE AND NOT CMAKE_CONFIGURATION_TYPES)
+  message(STATUS "Setting build type to Release as none was specified.") set(CMAKE_BUILD_TYPE Release CACHE STRING "Choose the type of build."
+FORCE)
+  # Set the possible values of build type for cmake-gui
+  set_property(CACHE CMAKE_BUILD_TYPE PROPERTY STRINGS "Debug" "Release" "MinSizeRel" "RelWithDebInfo") endif()

 # --- 2.
 Backend Options ---
 # Define options to control which backend to build.
 Default to HIP ON.
 option(USE_HIP "Enable HIP (AMD GPU) backend" ON)